JOpsDev/JHealthAgent/README.md

 ### Optional config file

+The location of the config file can be specified by the config property, e.g. like this:

+ -javaagent:/path/to/jhealthagent.jar=path=/tmp/health.log,config=/path/to/jhealth.conf

+The config file has a standard Java properties file format.
+The following is an example of the contents:

 jhealth.format=$TIME{dd.MM.yyyy HH:mm:ss};$SYSPROP{jboss.node.name};$jhealth:type=YoungGC{count-2};$jhealth:type=TenuredGC{count-2};$java.lang:type=Threading{ThreadCount}

 All dynamic values have the $domain{attribute} format.
 This can be an MBean domain and attribute.
 The TIME domain lets you specify the timecode according to java.text.SimpleDateFormat. jhealth:type=YoungGC and jhealth:type=TenuredGC are built into JHealthAgent up to now and will be converted to real MBeans in a later release.